raselmandol/comprehensive-rust-bn-desktop/README.md

 ![CC Screenshot](https://raw.githubusercontent.com/raselmandol/comprehensive-rust-bn-desktop/main/screenshots/1.png)

-Comprehensive Rust-bn is a base/ electron app can be built on Mac, Linux and Windows using electron js.
+Comprehensive Rust-bn is a base/electron app can be built on Mac, Linux and Windows using electron js.

 ## Installing Comprehensive Rust-bn